 This approach worked well for any browser and operating platform.
 It also had the advantage, that I could initially spy on the data to improve the program and to correct errors, but it had several disadvantages:

-I still believe, that the internet lives from this variety of systems and needs open standards - despite the fact, that I love many of the great things on the Wintel platform like COM and Office automation, which I am missing on my UNIX box.
+I still believe, that the internet lives from this variety of systems and needs open standards - despite the fact, that I love many of the great things on the Wintel platform like COM and Automation, which I am missing on any UNIX box.

 So, after thinking in all directions, I finally decided to dig out my Java book, which I had used to play with this language in 1997 while developing the Tuned Pipe applet, working happily on one of my web pages since then.
 After reading more about the recent development of the Java language, I found out, that I still had to use the initial Abstract Windowing Toolkit (AWT), as the more sophisticated Swing interface was still not supported by the major browsers without downloading substantial Add-Ins, which were not available for all platforms.

 As my code was already written in "C", porting the core routines was quite straightforward.
 In "C", I had used a quasi-object orientated programming style, using structures to hold all the object specific data, which made porting easy.
-The only drawback was the conversion of pointer access to arrays into indexed access, which had to be done as Java does not support pointers.
+The only drawback was the conversion of pointer access to arrays into indexed access, which had to be done as Java does not support pointers (which are often a source of trouble, so having no pointers is not necessarily bad).
 As I am doing most of my programming in C++ and Visual Basic, working with Java was fun most of the time.
 Most of the problems resulted from my fight with the layout managers of the AWT, which were not always acting as I thought they should.
-Also, I could not use any COM objects for graphs and tables, as I would have in Visual Basic or C++ on the Wintel platform.
+Also, I could not use any COM objects for graphs and tables, as I would have in Visual Basic or C++ on the Windows platform.
 So it took me about a week to port the design and analysis code and to develop the graphical user interface and the associated components for the display of graphs and tables.
 Not too bad, and I can hope to reuse these components for any upcoming Java applications.

 The analysis results of JavaProp will be slightly different from SimProp, as I have corrected a minor error in the analysis part.